Considering Adultery in Alimony Awards

-This type of alimony has been in existence in the State of Florida but now the legislature has more specifically addressed its components in the statute as opposed to just relying on case law to define its terms and boundaries.
-Bridge-the-Gap alimony is just as what it sounds like – it is an award of alimony to allow the receiving spouse to transition from married life to single life.
-The interesting features of Bridge-the-Gap alimony are:
+“Bridge-the-gap” alimony is just what it sounds like – it’s an award of alimony to allow the receiving spouse to transition from married life to single life.
+The interesting features of bridge-the-gap alimony are:

-- It is a non-modifiable award of alimony which means basically that the payor spouse can not seek to terminate or reduce the amount or term of alimony and that the receiving spouse can not seek to increase the term of the award nor can he or she seek to increase the amount of the award.
+- it’s a “non-modifiable” award of alimony, which means that the paying spouse can’t seek to terminate or reduce the amount or term of alimony, and the supported spouse can’t ask for an increase in the amount or duration

-- It terminates upon the death of either party or upon the re-marriage of the receiving spouse.
+- it terminates upon the death of either party or upon the re-marriage of the receiving spouse, and

-- The award is justified to the Court by showing legitimate, short-term needs of the receiving spouse.
+- the award is justified to the court by showing that the supported spouse has legitimate, short-term financial needs.

 The other key components to rehabilitative alimony are:

-This is a newly named form of alimony to Florida’s spousal support lineup.
-It was added to address circumstances in a short term (less than 7 years) or moderate term marriage (greater than 7 years but less than 17) years and to apply when permanent alimony is not appropriate.
-The key factors to receiving an award of durational alimony per Section 61.08, Florida Statutes are:
+This is a newly-named form of alimony in Florida.
+It was added to address short-term (less than 7 years) or moderate-term marriages (greater than 7 years but less than 17 years), and to apply when permanent alimony is not appropriate.

-- It is to provide economic assistance to parties of a short or moderate term marriage.
+- to provide economic assistance to parties of a short or moderate-term marriage

-- It is otherwise modifiable based upon a “substantial change of circumstances”
+- is otherwise modifiable based upon a “substantial change of circumstances,” and

 Permanent Periodic Alimony

 This is uniformly the most dreaded form of alimony for a paying spouse and the most desired form of alimony for a receiving spouse.
-Generally, permanent periodic alimony is awarded in long term marriages (those over 17 years in duration).
-However, the statute indicates that permanent alimony may also be awarded in moderate term marriages “if such an award is appropriate upon the consideration of the factors stated in section 2".
-Section 2 was discussed in the last article and includes the consideration list of 10 factors.
+Generally, permanent periodic alimony is awarded in long-term marriages (those over 17 years in duration).

-- It is permanent.
-In other words, payments continue until the death of either party, the remarriage of the receiving spouse or upon a court order modifying or terminating same.
+- payments continue until the death of either party, the remarriage of the receiving spouse or upon a court order modifying or terminating support

-- It is generally tax deductible to the payor spouse and taxable income to the receiving spouse.
+- it is generally tax deductible to the paying spouse, and taxable as income to the receiving spouse, and

-- It is determined that the receiving spouse is in a supportive relationship.
+- it is modifiable if there is either a substantial change in circumstances or it is determined that the receiving spouse is in a new, supportive relationship.